CristinaMa0917/Defects_Detection_MaskRCNN/ReadMe.md

   2. Training data has around 16% samples which are null defects.

 ##### Conclusion:
 Multi task networks performs superior than normal end-end networks.
-And RPN networks helps model to converge much more fast.
-There are many optimizations could be done like cutting images to smaler size like 56*56,or try to search hyper parameters of Mask RCNN like positive_targets_rate and training instances numsbers.
+And RPN networks helps model to converge much faster.
+There are futuremore many other optimizations could be done like cutting images to smaler size like 56*56,try to search hyper parameters of Mask RCNN like positive_targets_rate and training instances numsbers, or merge attention mechanism into main branch.

 ##### Folders:
 - mrcnn: Modified mask rcnn mdoels